Best Backpacks for Mountaineering

 With this backpack, you get a simple design that makes it very easy to use.
 You’ll be able to easily adjust it, and you also have pockets to help with organization.
 It could offer a better sleeping bag compartment, but its overall features give a lot of versatility.
 It can handle a lot of all-around types of climbing but isn’t too great for steep climbs or climbs that require you to carry a lot of items around with you because of its small size.

 The ACT Lite is designed with simplicity in mind, but it still offers enough options to make it a great backpack.
-It features three compartments that help with organization, and you also get a few additional pockets.
+It features three compartments that help with organization, hydration sleeve pockets, and you also get a few additional pockets.
 It would be nice to have sleeping bag straps on the outside of this backpack, which you won’t get, and that is one downside.
 However, it still offers a bevy of great features for climbing.
+There are also compression straps on the outside to help keep all of your items in place.

 5. Arc'teryx Alpha FL 45